-March 9, 2017 – Spring break officially begins for area students on Monday, March 13th and airport officials expect vacationing families to take to the skies.
-Throughout the next two weeks (Oklahoma and Arkansas spring break season), passengers departing before 8 AM should arrive two hours prior to their scheduled departure time – keeping in mind the checkpoint does not open until 4:15 AM.
+TULSA, OK – March 11, 2020 – Spring break begins next week and the airport is planning for the busy weeks ahead.
+Throughout the next two weeks (Oklahoma and Arkansas spring break season), passengers departing before 8 AM should arrive two hours prior to their scheduled departure time – keeping in mind the checkpoint does not open until 3:45 AM.
 All other passengers are advised to arrive at least 90 minutes before their scheduled departure time for domestic travel and two hours early for international travel.
 Travelers should also confirm their airline’s check in procedure prior to coming to the airport.

 Before leaving for the airport…